Dr. Jered Borup

 • Service and Leadership

-• Serving as the Assistant Chair for SITE’s Instructional Technology Council
+• Served as the Chair for SITE’s Instructional Technology Council

-• Serving as the Co-Editor of the Journal of Online Learning Research
+• Served as the Co-Editor of the Journal of Online Learning Research

 Research Interests